GayathriH21/youtube_wrapper/README.md

 - List videos from a specific channel.
 - Fetch video transcripts, supporting multiple languages and automatic translations.
 - Handle cases where transcripts are not available.
+-
+## Instruction

+Replace placeholders like `your-username`, `your-repository-name`, and `'YOUR_API_KEY'` with actual values specific to your project.
+This README should help users and contributors understand and use your package effectively.

 ## Installation Instructions